Robert-96/dezmereanrobert.com/content/posts/get-url-parameters-with-javascript.md

 ## For Internet Explorer

-The `URLSearchParams` is not suported on IE, so you will need to parse the URL and get the query parameters.
+The `URLSearchParams` is not supported on IE, so you will need to parse the URL and get the query parameters.

 ```js
 function getParameterByName(name) {